Axway/open-banking-docs/content/en/docs/Overview/api-security.md

 ### Solution APIs

-Following APIs are for Data Providers to integrate with our consent managenent module.
+The following APIs are for Data Providers to integrate with our consent managenent module.

 #### External Resource Authentication API